rajan596/Devs-Journal/HLD.md

     - Peer 2 Peer : Anyone can talk to anyone
     - Uses UDP
     - Developed by google, good for audio/video streaming
+    - Reactive: Can adjust based on network speed / network loss
+    - In Video calls, Processing mainly happens in Client side.

-Prometheus and Grafana
+- Prometheus and Grafana
-Prometheus query language which collects data and gives queried results.
+    - Prometheus query language which collects data and gives queried results.
-Used LevelDB for indexes
+    - Used LevelDB for indexes
-It also has local storage sub system which organizes data in chinks of constant size.
+    - It also has local storage sub system which organizes data in chinks of constant size.
 Chinks stored in file per time series.
-Graphs is a visualization tool which transforms metrics into visualization.
+    - Graphs is a visualization tool which transforms metrics into visualization.
-Database per service pattern
+- Database per service pattern
-NO direct DB access: loosely coupled system
+  - NO direct DB access: loosely coupled system
-Can use diff DB, scale independently
+  - Can use diff DB, scale independently
-Avoid single point of failure, one DB down do not affect other services For compliance
+  - Avoid single point of failure, one DB down do not affect other services
+  - For compliance
-Complexities:
+  - Complexities:
-Multiple components needs to be synced which will have eventual consistency Distributed txn needs to be done which is complex Garbage collection
+    - Multiple components needs to be synced which will have eventual consistency
+    - Distributed txn needs to be done which is complex
+- Garbage collection
-Mark and Sweep algorithm: (indirect GC algo)
+    - Mark and Sweep algorithm: (indirect GC algo)
-Mark: do DFS and mark all live references starting from root
+    - Mark: do DFS and mark all live references starting from root
-Sweep: Free up memory which is not recognized in mark phase
+    - Sweep: Free up memory which is not recognized in mark phase
-Root: registers, global variables, thread stack
+    - Root: registers, global variables, thread stack
-Make your application as async as possible
+- Make your application as async as possible
-To reduce blast radius
+  - To reduce blast radius
-To remove dependency
+  - To remove dependency
-The task which does not require a sync call should not be done sync.
+  - The task which does not require a sync call should not be done sync.
-In master slave architecture write is performed on master only.
+- In master slave architecture write is performed on master only.
 So it is useful for reading heavy applications but write capacity does not increase much even after adding multiple masters also.
 Adding multiple masters has its own complexity.
-While changing DB index, we should analyze what other queries can go wrong and hit performance.
+- While changing DB index, we should analyze what other queries can go wrong and hit performance.
 ORMs are blind spots which queries they prepare and use.
 Check ORM queries periodically to check performance impact.
-API composition pattern in Microservices
+- API composition pattern in Microservices
-Problem: client needs to talk to multiple services in order to get all details like logistics, payment, order Put a composer in between who talks to all services and combine response User API gateway as a composer
+  - Problem: client needs to talk to multiple services in order to get all details like logistics, payment, order
+  - Put a composer in between who talks to all services and combine response
+  - User API gateway as a composer
-Simple to implement, low latency and api calls on client side, hides implementation, can work as rate limiting as well Problem with availability, data consistency and distributed transactions.
+    - Simple to implement, low latency and api calls on client side, hides implementation, can work as rate limiting as well
+    - Problem with availability, data consistency and distributed transactions.
-Problem if one of the service goes down
+    - Problem if one of the service goes down
-Tools: KrakenD, Kong, Managed API gw services
+    - Tools: KrakenD, Kong, Managed API gw services
 - Dead letter queue
   - A separate queue from the main/live queue where we can store messages after N retries which cant be processed but may require engineering input to check the problem.
-High load on DB : In some cases where write on DB is high on specific times and if we can wait for some time to reflect data in DB then asynchronous write can be one option where all DB writes will go via queue.
+- High load on DB : In some cases where write on DB is high on specific times and if we can wait for some time to reflect data in DB then asynchronous write can be one option where all DB writes will go via queue.
-Serverless Architecture: If processing is based on some events and load is not continuous and is very less then lambda like service can be used which is serverless.
+- Serverless Architecture: If processing is based on some events and load is not continuous and is very less then lambda like service can be used which is serverless.
 It’s highly cost effective.
 - DynamoDB
   - NoSQL key value store fully managed by amazon with a very low latency
 - When you want to ensure data consistency between 2 tables.
 One approach is 2 way handshake